jonnonz1/nz-statute-book/acts/public/1956/health-act-1956.md

 (2) The persons and purposes referred to in subsection (1)﻿(a) are as follows:
   (a) any medical officer of a prison within the meaning of the Corrections Act 2004, for the purposes of exercising or performing any of that person's powers, duties, or functions under that Act:
   (b) any probation officer within the meaning of the Corrections Act 2004, for the purposes of exercising or performing any of that person's powers, duties, or functions under any enactment:
-  (c) a Social Worker or a Care and Protection Co-ordinator within the meaning of the Children, Young Persons, and Their Families Act 1989, for the purposes of exercising or performing any of that person's powers, duties, or functions under that Act:
+  (c) a Social Worker or a Care and Protection Co-ordinator within the meaning of the Oranga Tamariki Act 1989, for the purposes of exercising or performing any of that person's powers, duties, or functions under that Act:
   (d) any employee of the department for the time being responsible for the administration of the Social Security Act 1964, for the purposes of administering section 75 of the Social Security Act 1964:
   (e) any member of the New Zealand Defence Force, for the purposes of administering the Armed Forces Discipline Act 1971 or the Defence Act 1990:
   (f) any constable, for the purposes of exercising or performing any of that person's powers, duties, or functions: